Alex-Turpin/PacMen/README.md

 ## Roadmap:
 I would love to learn how to expand on this project and add ghosts or shapes for PacMen to chase around.

-## Files:
+## License:
 All files have been provided by MIT xPro and starting code was provided to us.
+Please see License